mrabdulkham1d0v/ZhamshidbekAbdulkhamidov-profile-website/README.md

 # About My project

-## On my project there is 6 routes
+## On my project there are many routes
 ## They are:
 1. '/' - **Home route**
 <img src = 'PortfolioImages/home.png' width = "200">